 PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

-Por Luiz Cláudio S Ferreira (DecoStop Nr 63)
+By Luiz Cláudio S Ferreira (DecoStop Nr 63)

 Scuba diving requires technical skills, emotional control and the ability to make quick decisions in potentially hostile environments or unexpected emergency situations [Fig. 1].
-Although technical issues are widely addressed in training courses, the role of psychological support in student success and safety often does not receive the same attention.
+Although technical issues are wide addressed in training courses, the role of psychological support in student success and safety often does not receive the same attention.
 This article explores, based on scientific studies and tabulated experiences, how stress management and psychological support influence diver training, highlighting strategies that can be adopted by instructors to increase the effectiveness and safety of the teaching process.

 Figure 1 – Credit: Stephen Frink